DienDoesData/DienDoesData/README.md

 ## 🔭 Current Projects

 - 🗽 **NYC Vacation Rental Analysis** – Identified top neighborhoods, property types, and highest-earning rentals using exploratory data analysis & revenue modeling
 - **Ecommerce Retention and Cohort Analysis** - This project highlights customer retention patterns and conversion funnel performance, providing data-driven insights to guide strategic decision-making for the e-commerce business.
+- **E-Commerce Business Performance Insight** - A review of superstore’s operations in an effort to increase profitability to avoid bankruptcy.
 ---

 ## 📂 Explore My Work